insidae/website/content/29-07-2020/index.md

     />
 </div>

-Now, I'm a long long way off from being published (at the time of writing, I'm about a quarter of the way through my second draft), but it felt silly that there was no mention of this undertaking anywhere on my own website.
+Now, I'm a long long way off from being finished, let alone published (at the time of writing, I'm about a third of the way through my second draft), but it felt silly that there was no mention of this undertaking anywhere on my own website.
 So this is it.
-The first real mention of my novel-writing efforts.
+The first real mention of my writing.

-It's going to be a YA Fantasy novel.
+It's going to be a YA (Young Adult) Fantasy novel.
 I don't want to reveal too much of the actual plot just yet, but the story follows fourteen-year-old, Maddie Brooks, as she finds herself working at a library of 'fated items' called the Repository.

 She meets the people in charge of making sure things are in the right place at the right time, and learns how pivotal moments throughout history have been shaped and influenced by these 'fated items'.